ibm-cloud-docs/apps/create-deploy-cli.md

 * Docker is installed as part of the developer tools.
 Docker must be running for the build commands to work.
 You must create a Docker account, run the Docker app, and sign in.
 * If you plan to deploy your app to {{site.data.keyword.cfee_full}}, you must [prepare your {{site.data.keyword.cloud_notm}} account](/docs/cloud-foundry?topic=cloud-foundry-permissions).
 * If you plan to deploy your app to a Kubernetes or OpenShift cluster, you must create a cluster.
 For more information, see [Deploying apps to Kubernetes clusters](/docs/containers?topic=containers-app) or [Deploying apps in OpenShift clusters](/docs/openshift?topic=openshift-openshift_apps).
-* If you plan to deploy your app with Knative, you must first ensure that Knative is installed, and you must create a cluster.
+* If you plan to deploy your app by using Knative:
+  * Create a paid Kubernetes cluster with at least three worker nodes with 16GM RAM each.
+  * Ensure that the Knative and Istio addons are installed into your Kubernetes cluster.
 For more information, see [Setting up Knative in your cluster](/docs/containers?topic=containers-serverless-apps-knative#knative-setup).

 ## Creating an app from a starter kit